"Words cannot express what a remarkable experience this was for me. I felt I had superior care 24 hours a day."

 Facts & Figures

-There are several hotels located near Magee.
-A listing of discounted rates at select hotels is available from Magee clinical liaisons, case managers or concierge services.
+There are several hotels located near Magee that offer a discounted Magee Friends rate, based on availability.
+A listing of discounted rates at select hotels is also available from Magee clinical liaisons, case managers or concierge services.

 Patients in the hospital often miss the comforts of home.
 That is why Magee’s guest relations representatives and concierge staff, just like the staff at any fine hotel, work diligently to make both patients and their families comfortable.
 Magee’s guest relations team will exceed your expectations by doing whatever it takes to bring the comforts of home to the hospital.